1anja1/ClinicalTrialCQL/README.md

 The necessary tools for the following steps are:
  - Postman (or similar)
- - Docker for local instance of CQF Ruler (alternatively: public HAPI FHIR Server at http://hapi.fhir.org/baseR4)
+ - Docker for local instance of CQF Ruler (alternatively: public [HAPI FHIR Server](http://hapi.fhir.org/baseR4))

 ## Steps